-

 Assuming you've cloned the borgmatic source code as described above and you're

-in the borgmatic/
+in the borgmatic/ working copy, install tox and

-Finally, to actually run tests, run tox from inside the borgmatic sourcedirectory:
+Finally, to actually run tests, run tox from inside the borgmatic source directory:

 tox

-tox -e black
+tox -e lint-fix

-And if you get a complaint from the isort Python import orderer, you can ask isort to order your imports for you:
+And if you get an error from the Ruff's code formatter about files that would be reformatted, you can ask Ruff to format them for you:

-tox -e isort
+tox -e format

 Similarly, if you get errors about spelling mistakes in source code, you can ask codespell to correct them:

-tox -e codespell
+tox -e spell

 End-to-end tests